nekromant/rumboot-tools/README.md

                         --checksum, but always overrides length with the actual length of file
-  -r, --raw             Display raw header field names -z value, --add_zeroes value
+  -r, --raw             Display raw header field names -R relocation, --relocate relocation
+                        Tell bootrom to relocate the image at the specified address before executing it.
+Only RumBootV3 and above -Z, --compress        Compress image data with heatshrink algorithm (V3 or above only)
+  -U, --decompress      Decompress image data with heatshrink algorithm (V3 or
+                        above only)
+  -z value, --add_zeroes value
                         This option will add N bytes of zeroes to the end of the file (after checksummed area).
 This is required to